MerginMaps/docs/src/gis/proj.md

 ![](./proj_transformation_installation.png)

 :::tip
 Grid shift files are usually provided by national geodetic authorities.
-Common formats are *Geodetic TIFF grids* (.tiff) and *National Transformation version 2* (.gsb) files.
+Common formats are *Geodetic TIFF grids* (.tiff) and *National Transformation version 2* (<NoSpellcheck id=".gsb" />) files.
 <GitHubRepo id="OSGeo/PROJ-data" desc="PROJ data" /> gathers *Geodetic TIFF grids* from various sources, so you might be able to download your grid shift file from there.
 :::